unicornpkg/unicornpkg.madefor.cc/specification/package-remotes.md

 ## Specification
 ### Remote

-The remote is a simple HTTP server.
+The remote is a simple HTTPS server.
 It's usually a GitHub repository, but other hosts should work fine.

 Each package should be a file on the package remote ending in `.lua`.

-The remote should contain a file called "unicorn.txt" that contains the name of all packages present on that remote, **without the `.lua` suffix**.
+All packages on the remote should return valid package tables.

 ### Retrieval on the client